Zeal8bit/Zeal-8-bit-OS/README.md

 * The first "file system", which is already implemented, is called "rawtable".
 As its name states, it represents the succession of files, not directories, in a storage device, in no particular order.
 The file name size limit is the same as the kernel's: 16 characters, including the optional `.` and extension.
 If we want to compare it to C code, it would be an array of structures defining each file, followed by the file's content in the same order.
 A romdisk packer source code is available in the `packer/` at the root of this repo.
 Check [its README](packer/README.md) for more info about it.

-* The second file system, which is also implemented, is named ZealFS.
-Its main purpose is to be embedded in very small storages, from 8KB up to 64KB.
-It is readable and writable, it supports files and directories.
-[More info about it in the dedicated repository](https://github.com/Zeal8bit/ZealFS).
+* The second file system, also implemented, is ZealFS (v1).
+Designed for compact storage solutions ranging from 8KB to 64KB, it supports both reading and writing, as well as files and directories.
+[Learn more in the dedicated repository](https://github.com/Zeal8bit/ZealFS). **Note:** ZealFS v2 is also available but not enabled by default.
+You can activate it via `menuconfig`.
+This updated version supports partitions up to 4GB while maintaining minimal metadata overhead, making it ideal for small flash memory devices.

 * The third file system that would be nice to have on Zeal 8-bit OS is FAT16.
 Very famous, already supported by almost all desktop operating systems, usable on CompactFlash and even SD cards, this is almost a must-have.
 It has **not** been implemented yet, but it's planned.
 FAT16 is not perfect though as it is not adapted for small storage, this is why ZealFS is needed.